typeoneerror/dotfiles/README.md

 What is this?
 -------------

-dotfiles for vim, git and various other programs.
+[@typeoneerror](https://github.com/typeoneerror)'s dotfiles for vim, git, and various other programs as well as configurations and keyboard layouts.

 Setup
 -----